Cs4r/tdd-by-example/README.md

-# tdd-by-example
+# The Money example
+Example of typical model code driven completely by tests took from the famous Kent Beck's book: _Test Driven Development: By Example_.

-The aim of this repo is to track the progress I make through the reading of Kent Beck's book: _Test Driven Development: By Example_
+The aim of this repo was to track the progress made through the reading of such a book.

 ## The TDD cycle followed